Banking and insurance in Iran: Participation papers

 An important development for the Iranian capital markets was the opening of a fixed income market for the first time in 2009 with the issuance of term deposit certificates (traded OTC).
 The only type of tradable Islamic bond in Iran is the "Participation Paper".
 These are typically short term bonds (1–3 years) and have the same economic characteristics as fixed-rate conventional corporate bonds.
 For participation loans (known as Musharakat (in Persian) or Musharakah (in Arabic)) the interest rate charged by the banks is dependent on the profitability of the project for which financing is required (as in project finance).
 In April 2011, the government's plan was to limit the maximum rate at 20%.

 Profit and awards accrued to participation papers are tax exempt.
 The Central Bank must obtain approval from the Majlis in order to issue participation papers.
 As at 2012, regulations for fixed income instruments oblige that a market maker always buys back the papers from the sellers in the secondary market at par value if there are no other buyers present.
-With participation papers, at the end of the project the profit must be calculated and can then be distributed among the shareholders.
-During that time, dividends or interest can be paid.

-Around nine billion euros worth of participation bonds in foreign currency and Iranian rials have been allocated for different projects in the Oil Ministry in 2010.
-Three billion euros will be allocated to the South Pars gas field and the rest will go to oil field development projects.